sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 that Monit will check the returned value of a script which reads the resource usage of docker container, compares it with pre-defined threshold and then exited.

-We employed the mechanism of event listener in supervisord to achieve auto-restarting of docker container.
-Currently supervisord will monitor the running status of each process in SONiC docker containers.
+We employed the mechanism of event listener in supervisord to achieve auto-restarting docker containers.
+Currently supervisord will monitor the running status of critical processes in SONiC docker containers.
 If one critical process exited unexpectedly, supervisord will catch such signal and send it to event listener.
 Then event listener will kill the process supervisord and the entire docker container will be shut down and restarted.

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases
-This feature is used to perform the following functions:
+These two features are used to perform the following functions:
 1. Monit will write an alert message into syslog if one if critical process has not been alive for 5 minutes.
 2. Monit will write an alert message into syslog if the usage of memory is larger than the